FEU1/dom-events-onchange-event/README.md

-# DOM events - onchange event
+# Mimicing a loading state